KageYang/AWS/README.md

-This is for AWS SA self-study assignments
+This is for AWS related examples